epistemehealth/about-source/content/policy/peer-review-policy.md

 Reviewers must have a relevant PhD or an equivalent track record (at least 3 relevant publications in reputable scientific journals).
 Reviewers must be in good standing in the academic community with no history of scientific or general misconduct.

+Reviewers asked to perform a specialist review should have or be enrolled in a PhD or have at least 1 relevant publication in a reputable scientific journal.

-A PhD or publication track record is not required for reviewers of Editorials and Professional Perspective articles or for specialist reviews related to compliance with reporting guidelines or references and citations.
+A PhD or publication track record is not required for reviewers of Editorials and Professional Perspective articles.

 ## Collaborative Review